401st Air Expeditionary Group: Combat in the European Theater

 On arrival in England, half of the group's aircrews were immediately reassigned to the 351st Bombardment Group.
 The rest of the group became part of Eighth Air Force at RAF Deenethorpe.
 The 401st was assigned to the 92d Combat Bombardment Wing of the 1st Bombardment Division.
 Its tail code was Triangle-S.

 On 26 November the 401st flew its first combat mission against Bremen, Germany.
 It did not suffer the combat loss of an airplane until its ninth mission on 30 December.
 The 401st BG operated chiefly against strategic targets, bombing industries, submarine facilities, shipyards, missile sites, marshalling yards, and airfields.
 On 11 January 1944 the group led the 1st Bombardment Division in an attack against aircraft manufacturing facilities at Ochsersleben, Germany.
 Although the bombers were able to attack, poor weather conditions prevented the division from receiving effective fighter cover.
 For over three hours the bomber formation suffered more than 400 attacks by Luftwaffe fighters, including air-to-air rocket attacks.
-Despite these attacks the unit was continued its attack and struck a telling blow against German aircraft production for which the group was awarded the Distinguished Unit Citation (DUC).
+Despite these attacks, the unit continued on its mission and struck a telling blow against German aircraft production for which the group was awarded the Distinguished Unit Citation (DUC).

 A little over a month later, on 20 February, the group earned its second DUC for an attack on the Erla Maschinenwerke aircraft manufacturing facilities in Leipzig, Germany.
 Despite fighter attacks and battle damage to the group's planes, 100% of the group’s bombs fell within 1000 feet of the aiming point.
 Beginning in October 1944, the unit concentrated its attacks on Axis oil reserves.

 In addition to strategic missions, group operations included attacks on transportation, airfields, and fortifications prior to the Normandy invasion.
 On D-Day the 401st attacked Normandy beachhead areas dropping bombs five minutes before troops landed.
 The following month it provided close air support for the breakthrough at Saint-Lô, it also supported the siege of Brest in August and Operation Market Garden in September.
 During the Battle of the Bulge in December 1944 and January 1945, the unit attacked transportation and communications in the battle area.
 It supported airborne forces involved in Operation Varsity in March 1945.